 The takeaway?
-Keeping track of inventory is too important to skip out on, waiting for the end of year isn’t going to be any fun!
+Keeping track of inventory is too important to skip out on, waiting for the end of the year isn't going to be any fun!

 When I teach soapmakers how to jump up their craft from hobby to business, we talk about how important it is to change your production processes to fit the business mindset.
-From producing soap more efficiently to keeping stellar inventory, it’s important for soapmakers who sell their products to keep the biz side in order!
+From producing soap more efficiently to keeping a stellar inventory, it's important for soapmakers who sell their products to keep the biz side in order!

 Stay tuned for the fourth round of Q+A with a CPA, where Gabe answers a handful of soapmakers’ questions about keeping track of their books and numbers!
 Here are the previous posts:

 - Getting Started with Bookkeeping for Handmade Businesses

 - Ready to Outsource Your Bookkeeping?
 Here's What You Need to Know